Hannah 'Hanneli' Elizabeth Goslar

 Arrest and concentration camp life

-In 1943, Hannah, her father, her maternal grandparents, along with Hannah's younger sister Gabriela ("Gabi"), were arrested and sent to Westerbork, a transit camp, and then eventually to the exchange camp of Bergen-Belsen.
+In 1943 on the 20th of June, Hannah, her father, her maternal grandparents, along with Hannah's younger sister Gabriela ("Gabi"), were arrested and sent to Westerbork, a transit camp, and then eventually to the exchange camp of Bergen-Belsen.
 Hannah was in a privileged section of the camp because her family had Palestine passports with them.
 Sometime between January-February 1945, Hannah was briefly reunited with Anne Frank, who was a less privileged prisoner imprisoned at the other side of the camp.
 Hannah passed Anne a package with some bread and socks in it.
 Hannah and Gabi survived 14 months at Bergen-Belsen.
 Her father and maternal grandparents all died of a sickness before the liberation.
 Hannah and Gabi were the only members of their family to survive the war, and in 1947, they immigrated to Jerusalem, Palestine

 Ik neem nu afscheid want ik ben te oud om zulke lange reizen van Israël naar Nederland te maken.